 Sobriety Changes Your Life For The Better

 One of the scariest parts about getting sober is all the changes that accompany the lifestyle.
 Facing the unknown is always unsettling, and when you cut alcohol out of your life, there are many unknowns.
-Perhaps you’re worried about how you will spend your time, who you will spent it with, what you will do for enjoyment, and et cetera.
+Perhaps you’re worried about how you will spend your time, who you will spend it with, what you will do for enjoyment, ect.

 These are valid concerns, and the truth is that your life will likely look much different than it did while you were drinking.
 However, different is not necessarily a bad thing.
 Here are just a few of the positive changes you’ll likely experience when you decide to live a sober life.